 They both try to develop an MVC architecture which simply means they split data Model from the Controller (something that draws data from the Model to give to the view) from the View (that actually seen by the users).

 Both of them use Routing which has a URL and measures it to a particular function within a controller or actions.
 CodeIgniter supports regular expressions for routing; on the other hand you will have to wait until CakePHP 1.2 for that feature.

-Both the platforms support Scaffolding, which is an automated path producing a view based on the model.
+Both platforms support Scaffolding, which is an automated path producing a view based on the model.
 Scaffolding actually is required for easy prototyping and CodeIgniter tales it a step forward by requiring a keyword in the URL to even access the scaffolding.
 A user can ignore the keyword, leaving this feature optional indeed.
-A few users prefer not to have to use the keyword as they sometime create personal projects not intended for public eyes and using a keyword would be a nuisance.
+A few users prefer not to have to use the keyword as they sometimes create personal projects not intended for public eyes and using a keyword would be a nuisance.

 Outlook to Simplicity

 What makes CodeIgniter an appealing platform for the users is the simplicity in its approach.
 In CodeIgniter, most of the work is done in the controller, loading in libraries, getting data from the model, and pulling in the view.
 On this platform, everything is in plain sight and a user can see how things function.

 The simplicity of CakePHP comes via automation and a user enjoys a quicker process through this; however, it becomes harder to find out “what is happening” without putting your head into the core.